Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

 # Flappy Bird AI: Workshop 3: Building an AI to Learn the Game
-The past couple weeks we've built a flappy bird game with pygame that we can play on our computer by clicking the spacebar.
+The past couple weeks we've built a Flappy Bird game with Pygame that we can play on our computer by clicking the spacebar.
 Today we're going to
 1. download a new skeleton file with some of those features removed, so that we can build an AI that will learn the game.
 Then,
 2. we're going to talk about neural networks, and genetic algorithms
 3. we're going to write the code that will have an AI learn our game